-The specific requirements for wild game meat production are set out in Annex III, Section IV of Regulation 853/2004:
+The specific requirements for wild game meat production are set out in Annex III, Section IV of Retained EU Regulation 853/2004:

 The critical difference in production practice (compared to farmed animal production) is reliance on the ‘trained person’ in the field providing the necessary assurances to food producers downstream that the animals killed are considered fit for human consumption.